 Filming my directorial debut, Interior Night, was an exhilarating and exhausting experience.
-I’d seen the movie a hundred times during editing, and after so many viewings it was hard to have much objectivity, yet I was required to continue making creative decisions.
+I’d seen the movie a hundred times during editing, and after so many viewings it was hard to have much objectivity.
+And yet I was required to continue making creative decisions.

 The thing that helped me through the process was returning to the question: “What is this thing about?”